mpnally/Terrifically-Simple-JSON/README.md

  "bornIn": "http://www.scotland.org#"
 }
 ```
-Both are valid VS-JSON—API designers using VS-JSON can choose which they prefer, or use both.
+API designers using VS-JSON can choose which they prefer, or allow both.

 When an object is missing an `_id` property, it should be read as a noun clause.
 For example